-Subsection (2) requires that the transferee is the holder of a trained farmer (2) qualification within the meaning of section 654A of the Taxes Consolidation Act 1997.1
+Subsection (2) requires that the transferee is the holder of a trained farmer (2) qualification within the meaning of section 654A of the Taxes Consolidation Act 1997.

-Subsection (3) requires that the transferee is the holder of a letter from Teagasc confirming satisfactory completion of a course of training approved by Teagasc for persons who, in the opinion of Teagasc, are restricted in their learning capacity due to physical, sensory, intellectual disability or to mental health.
+Subsection (3) requires that the transferee is the holder of a letter from (3) Teagasc confirming satisfactory completion of a course of training approved by Teagasc for persons who, in the opinion of Teagasc, are restricted in their learning capacity due to physical or sensory or intellectual disability, or due to mental health.

-Subsection (4) requires that the transferee is the holder, before 31 March 2008, of (4)
+Subsection (4) requires that the transferee is the holder, before 31 March (4) 2008, of a qualification from paragraph 1(f) or paragraph 2(h) of Schedule 2A and also the holder of a 180-hours certificate, or